 With an on-prem option, since you pay upfront, your first year’s spend is likely to be more.
 On-prem users are typically more expensive because cloud models allow you to distribute your license costs over several years.

 On-prem Users are 2.5x – 3.5x more expensive than SaaS

 To compare the On-prem and SaaS model differences, suppose that both options support three user tiers.

 Also, assume that you have 60 employees in total.
-Of which, 10 are financial and operations admins requiring access to planning modules and financials.
+Of these, 10 are financial and operations admins requiring access to planning modules and financials.
 Twenty are managers/supervisors who approve POs and assign tasks, etc. The remaining 30 could be shopfloor or warehouse workers.
 They might require interactions with ERP for data entry, such as labor or material reporting.
-Here is how you can compute the costs comparing both on-prem and SaaS options.
+Here is how you can compute the costs by comparing both on-prem and SaaS options.

 Total Spend Calculation

 - # of users: standard users = 30, manager users = 20, admin users = 10

 - SaaS: standard user = $100/month, manager user = $150/month, admin user = $250/month